 The instrument, the viola, the lost middle child of the strings.
 Its warm, woody sound, lost between the vivaciousness of the violin and the ranging depth of the cello, is under appreciated.
 Lost not for its capabilities, but simply for its position in the orchestra.
 Every time I hear it solo, I’m reminded of one more middle child, desperately looking for the attention it deserves.
 This alone gives the album an extra star.

-The performer, Steve Lee, who I wish I could give you more biographical detail.
+The performer, Steve Lee, who I wish I could give you more biographical details.
 Perhaps it doesn’t matter.
 His execution of these compositions is impeccable, and for the listener, that’s all that matters.
 This multi-lost child, lost instrument, lost recording, lost music, lost country, lost bio, is a hero nonetheless for perseverance in a world unkind to underdogs.

 And I’m the privileged lucking one.
-Lucky for being in a book store in Korea browsing the CD section dominated by indiscriminate K-Pop pap.
+Lucky for being in a book store in Seoul browsing the CD section dominated by indiscriminate K-Pop pap.
 I won’t remind you of the not-soon-enough-forgotten hit done by the K-Pop star who’s not good looking, not slim, and not a good dancer, singing about the style of the area of Seoul where this book store just happened to be.
 And lucky that this was the only CD that stood out, and probably not to be found on the shelves in the States.
 And good luck finding it anywhere.
 A cursory search at ArchivMusic comes up with neither Steve Lee, nor the compositions he plays on this recording.
 Defaulting to that giant online marketplace named after that giant river in South America uncovered more from the composers, but nothing of Lee.
 This may be available only in Korea or as an obscure import.
 Worth seeking?
 You decide.
 Take a listen to Lee and pianist Jun Cho—

 Impetuoso, Sonata for Viola & Piano, Rebecca Clarke